freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/add-two-numbers-with-javascript.english.md

 <section id='description'>
 <code>Number</code> is a data type in JavaScript which represents numeric data.
 Now let's try to add two numbers using JavaScript.
-JavaScript uses the <code>+</code> symbol as an addition operation when placed between two numbers.
+JavaScript uses the <code>+</code> symbol as an addition operator when placed between two numbers.
 <strong>Example:</strong>
 <blockquote>myVar = 5 + 10; // assigned 15</blockquote>
 </section>